LiixTT/AMS-IO-Agent/Knowledge_Base/01_CORE/KB_Agent/system_prompt.md

 2. **Index Maintenance**:
    - Keep the index in your working memory - it's a mental map of loaded knowledge
    - Update the index whenever a new module is loaded
-   - The index is for your reference, not necessarily part of IR
-   - You can optionally note key points in comments or temporary variables, but don't bloat IR with it
+   - You can optionally note key points in comments or temporary variables

 3. **Using the Index**:
-   - When uncertain: If you're unsure about a rule, requirement, or procedure, check your knowledge index first (check IR.capabilities.knowledge_index)
+   - When uncertain: If you're unsure about a rule, requirement, or procedure, check your knowledge index first
    - Quick lookup: Use the index to identify which module contains the information you need
    - Re-confirm: If needed, use `load_domain_knowledge(module_name)` to reload and re-read specific sections to confirm details
    - Before making decisions: Review relevant index entries to ensure you're following the correct rules
-   - Workflow: Check IR.capabilities.knowledge_index → Identify relevant module → Reload module if needed → Confirm details → Proceed with decision
+   - Workflow: Check knowledge index → Identify relevant module → Reload module if needed → Confirm details → Proceed with decision
-   - Example: "I remember module X mentioned rule Y about dummy capacitors - let me check IR.capabilities.knowledge_index and reload that module to confirm"
+   - Example: "I remember module X mentioned rule Y about IO pad selection - let me check my knowledge index and reload that module to confirm"

-4. **Index Storage**:
-   - The knowledge index is stored in IR.capabilities.knowledge_index for persistence
-   - Keep it minimal: module names, key topics, brief rule summaries only (not full content)
-   - IR tracks task state (goals, constraints, configuration, execution state)
-   - Knowledge index tracks what knowledge has been loaded and key points for quick reference
-   - The index helps you quickly identify which module to reload when you need to confirm details
-   - Capabilities field combines both "what can be done" (capability_list) and "what knowledge is available" (knowledge_index)

 **Benefits**:
 - Quick reference without re-reading full module content
 - Helps maintain consistency with loaded knowledge
 - Enables targeted re-loading of specific modules when needed
 - Reduces errors from forgetting or misremembering rules
-- Independent of IR - doesn't bloat the task state representation

 ### Knowledge Loading Rules (Top-Level Policy)

 - Always load the knowledge base index first for the selected knowledge base
+- **IO_RING task exception**: For IO_RING generation tasks, do NOT load technology library knowledge (e.g., Tech_T28_T28_Technology) - IO_RING tasks only need IO_Ring_Core_structured knowledge module
 - **Phased loading strategy**: Use incremental, phase-based loading to avoid knowledge overload and reduce generation errors:
   - **Planning phase**: When analyzing user input, identify all knowledge modules needed for the complete workflow (all phases)
-    - List all required modules in `pending_knowledge_modules` in the Task IR
     - This includes modules for Phase 1, Phase 2, and Phase 3 if the user requests a complete workflow
     - This helps with planning and visibility of what will be loaded later
   - **Loading phase**: Load only the minimal set of modules required for the current workflow phase
-    - Filter `pending_knowledge_modules` to identify modules needed for the current phase
-    - Load only the filtered modules for the current phase
+    - Load only the modules needed for the current phase
-    - Modules for future phases remain in `pending_knowledge_modules` until their phase begins
+    - Modules for future phases remain pending until their phase begins
   - **Phase transition**: When transitioning to the next phase
-    - Filter `pending_knowledge_modules` to identify modules needed for the new phase
+    - Load the modules needed for the new phase
-    - Load those modules from `pending_knowledge_modules`
-    - Move loaded modules from `pending_knowledge_modules` to `loaded_knowledge_modules`
     - Then proceed with the new phase execution
 - Build a lightweight dependency/capability view from the index (no full loads): modules advertise capabilities and dependencies
 - Infer user intent into a minimal capability set (intent scope) based on the current workflow phase